 The Directors are required to prepare financial statements for each financial year.
-As required by the AIM Rules of the London Stock Exchange they are required to prepare the financial statement in accordance with International Financial Reporting Standards ("IFRS") and applicable legal and regulatory requirements of Bermuda law.
+As required by the AIM Rules of the London Stock Exchange they are required to prepare the financial statement in accordance with International Financial Reporting Standards as adopted by the EU (IFRS as adopted by the EU), as applicable to a Bermuda company and applicable law.